 Experienced defective drug attorneys fighting for families

 If you were prescribed Subsys as a form of pain management, and you did not have cancer, you could be entitled to compensation for any additional injuries you sustained while taking the drug.
-McGowan, Hood & Felder is actively pursuing product liability claims against doctors and the drug’s manufacturer, Insys Therapeutics, for fraudulent marketing practices.
+McGowan, Hood, Felder & Phillips is actively pursuing product liability claims against doctors and the drug’s manufacturer, Insys Therapeutics, for fraudulent marketing practices.
 Please contact us to speak with a South Carolina dangerous opioid drug lawyer about your experience to see if you could be eligible for compensation.

 What is Subsys?

 Subsys is a fentanyl-based pain reliever.
 Subsys was approved by the FDA in 2012.
 It is a sublingual (under the tongue) fentanyl spray approved for the treatment of break-through pain for cancer patients.

 Why is Subsys dangerous?

 Subsys is 50x more powerful than heroin and 100x more powerful than morphine.
 Because the medication is absorbed into the bloodstream immediately, patients experience instant relief from intense pain.
 However, as Daniel P. Alford, professor at Boston University School of Medicine and the director of the school’s opioid education program, told Philly.com, such a drug should not be used long term.
 He said, “I can’t imagine a reason to use transmucosal fentanyl for chronic pain management.”

 Subsys is ONLY supposed to be prescribed to patients with breakthrough cancer pain—pain that is not resolved by the pain medications they are already taking.
 Instead, it was being marketed, distributed, prescribed, and provided to patients with non-cancer related chronic pain, such as back and hip pain.
 This is NOT what this drug was approved to be prescribed for.